You can use natural restoration techniques, add vinegar, and mayo, and repair minor and major damages easily to restore your wooden object or surfaces

 2. Repairing Major Damages

-Most professionals and homeowners have wood fillers in their woodworking toolkit as a must-have item and use them to make their wooden surface or wooden projects look brand new.
+Most professionals and homeowners have wood fillers in their woodworking toolkit as a must-have item and use them to make their wooden surfaces or wooden projects look brand new.

 3. Repairing Minor Scratch Marks